miao-2011/bgp-hijack-evidence-AS202734/hypothesis-overview.md

 - **Attack location**: 1103-2100 Rue de Bleury, Montreal, QC, Canada (Junqi Tian's registered address, near McGill University)

 ### Pending / Medium Confidence
-- **RUDAKI-IX (AS210925 / AS211509)** serves as the entry point into the global BGP mesh — confirmed via AS29632 WHOIS (`MOEDOVE via RUDAKI-IX`), but AS44324's direct IXP membership needs verification
 - **Netassist (AS29632 / AS211288 / AS8772)** is the primary transit toward Tier-1 carriers — confirmed via WHOIS, but active peering status during the attack window needs cross-check